ngtrimble/k8s/README.md

 06 - Kubernetes Inception where things get weird and Kubernetes is used to manage Kubernetes.
 See also 03.

-# Status
+## Status

-# TODO

-[ ] 01-proxmox/01-packer is untested and unfinished
+* 01-proxmox/01-packer is untested and unfinished

-[ ] 02-terraform creates a vm but does not automate installaton, add an option to simply clone a template that is manually curated
+* 01/-proxmox/02-terraform creates a VM but does not automate installaton, add an option to simply clone a template that is manually curated

+## TODO

+[ ]

 [ ]